JockLawrie/SpineBasedRecordLinkage.jl/README.md

 - `hospital_admissions` describes admissions to various hospitals.
 - `emergency_presentations` describes presentations to the emergency departments of several hospitals.
-- `notifiable_disease_reports` contains reports of disease cases that are required to be notified to the central health department.
+- `influenza_cases` contains reports cases of influenza that are required to be notified to the central health department.
-   These are known as notifiable diseases.

 The schema for each of these tables can be found in the `test/schema` directory.